 Here's a thought: if your ideology is so vulnerable to actual facts that you have to bully, intimidate, and censor people to prevent them from saying things you disagree with, then your ideology is probably bullcrap.
 If you have to label everyone you disagree with as racists and homophobes and transphobes and mansplainers instead of engaging with their arguments, then you should probably rethink your life.
 Of course there's legitimate stupidity and hate speech out there that doesn't deserve to be engaged with or taken seriously, but a lot of what people with the mentalities of spoiled five year olds demonize as stupidity and/or hate speech are just legitimate points that they find offensive.
 A free exchange of ideas is crucial to a successful society (even if it sometimes means letting white supremacists march in the streets instead of hanging them from lampposts where they belong), and nowhere is this more true than in science.
 Science doesn't care what you want to be true.
 In any instances where scientists actually are being bigoted or just plain wrong, time and superior science will overrule them as they have in the past with racism and mental illness.

 Again, the article and I are not talking about gender here, just biological sex.
 I don't know much about gender.
 I don't understand why people simultaneously claim that it, too, is a social construct but also an immutable part of a person's core identity that may not match their biological sex.
 So I avoid discussions about that rather than put my ignorance on display (insert your own quip about me always putting my ignorance on display here).
 Certainly it's a no-brainer that lots of gender/sex norms are unnecessary and arbitrary social constructs.
 There is no reason whatsoever why men shouldn't wear dresses and paint their nails if that's what they want to do.
 Why did we decide that women can wear pants but men can't wear dresses?
 Stupid, stupid, stupid.
-But to pretend that there's no meaningful difference between men and women, or that despite enabling the human race to reproduce for hundreds of thousands of years they're merely two of God knows how many points on a nonexistent "spectrum" just because genital mutations occasionally happen (and I'm grateful that we as a society are finally acknowledging that they happen), is even stupider.
+But to pretend that there's no meaningful difference between men and women, or that despite enabling the human race to reproduce for hundreds of thousands of years they're merely two points on a "spectrum" just because mutations occasionally happen (and I'm grateful that we as a society are finally acknowledging that they happen), is even stupider.

 I really don't understand why something so obvious has become controversial.